 5. Hire right

-In the hiring sessions and interviews, it’s important to watch out for the employees that like to start small and move fast.
-Those are the type of employees who will drive you to new levels of success.
-These kinds of employees are not looking to work for a ready-made company, they are looking to grow with the company and will go above and beyond to ensure the company grows.
+When hiring, watch out for the employees who like to start small and move fast.
+Such employees are looking to grow with the company and will go above their duty to ensure the company grows.

 Some employees are not meant for the startup environment and won’t buy into the startup culture.
 Hiring these types of employees will do a lot of disservice to your company.